 The US government also offers various forms of help to homeowners.
 Their website has links to various HUD-approved housing counseling agencies which can help assist you in avoiding foreclosure.
 Certain homeowners may also be eligible for the Making Home Affordable loan modification or refinancing program.

 This guide is for educational purposes only and is not to be seen as legal advice.
-Consult with a legal expert before you make any decisions with your foreclosure.
+Consult with a legal expert before you make any decisions about your foreclosure in Oklahoma.